Delightful Adventures

 Instructions:

-• Install the grinding blade to your NutriBullet, Vitamix or similar blender.
+• Install the grinding blade to your blender (a Vitamix, Nutribullet or similar high-speed blender)

 • Grind the oats until all of it has turned into flour.
 Depending on your blender (I use my NutriBullet with the grinding blade attachment) it will just take a few minutes.
 Be sure that all oats have been ground.